dolthub/docs/README.md

 - fix some dead links from the migration
 - Dolt to generate CLI docs
 - Doltpy to generate API docs

+## Check Dead Links
+This [tool](https://www.deadlinkchecker.com/) is free and works quite well if you just pass the dev URL, `https://dolt.gitbook.io/dolt-dev/`, into it.